Schmidt Trail

 ⏱ Duration: 3 hours.

-From the port of Navacerrada there is an easy (though steep) path that climbs up to the Bola del Mundo, popularly known as such, although its official name is Alto de las Guarramillas, and which has spectacular views of the mountain.
-If you prefer to do a longer hiking route, there are two starting points from here: the Maliciosa, quite steep, and the Cuerda Larga, one of the longest and most complicated.
+From the Navacerrada pass, there is an easy (albeit steep) path that climbs up to the Bola del Mundo, popularly known as such, although its official name is Alto de las Guarramillas, which offers spectacular views of the mountain.
+If you prefer a slightly longer hiking route, there are two that start from here: La Maliciosa, which is quite steep, and La Cuerda Larga, one of the longest and most difficult.

-At the top you can get a close-up view of the red radio and television antennas that can be seen from many points in the sierra.
-Nearby is also the Ventisquero de la Condesa, where the Manzanares River rises.
+At the top, you can see the red radio and television antennas that are visible from many points in the mountains.
+Nearby is also the Ventisquero de la Condesa, where the Manzanares River begins.

 🚶♀️ Distance: 4 km

-The of Mount Abantos is one of the highest peaks of the Sierra del Guadarrama, with 1753 meters of altitude.
-The route up begins at the Luis Ceballos Arboretum, where you can also take guided tours to see the 200 species of trees and shrubs representative of Spanish forests.
-Along the way we will also find the Hayedo Escondido, a repopulation carried out by students of the School of Forestry Engineers in the nineteenth century.
-From the summit the views of the Escorial Monastery are perfect to admire the size and beauty of the architectural complex.
+Mount Abantos is one of the highest peaks in the Guadarrama mountains, at an altitude of 1,753 meters.
+The ascent route begins at the Luis Ceballos Arboretum, where you can also take guided tours to see the 200 species of trees and shrubs representative of Spanish forests.
+Along the way , you will also find the Hayedo Escondido, a reforestation project carried out by students from the School of Forestry Engineering in the 19th century.
+From the summit, the views of the Monastery of El Escorial are perfect for admiring the size and beauty of the architectural complex.

-There are several conditions that make this route one of the most particular of the list.
-The first is the fact that the Hayedo de Montejo de la Sierra del Rincón is one of the southernmost beech forests in Europe and a UNESCO heritage site since 2017.
-The second is that precisely because it is a Protected Natural Area the number of daily visits is limited.
+Several factors make this route one of the most unique on the list.
+The first is the fact that the Hayedo de Montejo de la Sierra del Rincón is one of the southernmost beech forests in Europe and has been a UNESCO World Heritage Site since 2017.
+The second is that, precisely because it is a Protected Natural Area, the number of daily visits is limited.

-The previous reservation to make this guided route can be made online, through its website, or in person and always free of charge.
+Advance reservations for this guided tour can be made online, through their website, or in person, and are always free of charge.

-It is a short trail, with little inclination that to a certain extent can be done even with a baby stroller.
-These large deciduous trees reach their peak of color in autumn, but this natural environment is worth a visit at almost any time of the year.
+It is a short trail with a gentle slope that, to a certain extent, can even be done with a baby stroller.
+These large deciduous trees reach their peak of color in autumn, but this natural environment is worth a visit at almost any time of year.

 🚶♀️ Distance: 2.4 km